You can contact us with the problem you are having and we will investigate.

 Whether you are a collector or a first-time buyer the choice of pieces will inspire.
 Each has been carefully selected for its exceptional design and provenance, as well as in many instances its academic significance.

-Antique #SA1128220, shown on this page, originates from the 17th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1128220 shown on this page was made in the 17th Century.
+For historical context, the timeline below highlights the period when it was created:

 ←C17th